Whether you might want to serve the bread over the holidays or every day much as I do, this recipe is going to stay with you.

 - 2 1/2 tablespoons 35.44g unsalted butter OR Crisco all vegetable shortening, melted

 - 1 beaten egg for brushing

-- Brush the risen bread with the beaten egg, and bake for 25 to 30 minutes.
+Brush the risen bread with the beaten egg, and bake for about 30 to 40 minutes.

 If you are making the braid for Easter, then color the egg and place in the center before letting it rise for the second time, then bake with the egg in the oven.